Abdallahi Mahmoud

-Abdallahi Mohamed Mahmoud (born 4 May 2000) is a Mauritanian professional footballer who plays for Spanish club Deportivo Alavés and the Mauritania national team as either a central defender or a midfielder.
+Abdallahi Mohamed Mahmoud (born 4 May 2000) is a Mauritanian professional footballer who plays as either a central defender or a midfielder for Kuwaiti club Al-Arabi and the Mauritania national team.

 Club career

 Born in Dar-Naim, Mahmoud started his career with FC Nouadhibou, first playing for their main squad in 2017.
 On 8 August 2018, after impressing with the under-20 national team in the L'Alcúdia International Football Tournament, he signed for La Liga side Deportivo Alavés, being initially assigned to the youth setup.

 Midway through the 2018–19 season, Mahmoud started to appear with the reserves in Tercera División, and contributed with one goal in 12 appearances (play-offs included) as his side achieved promotion to Segunda División B. On 11 May 2020, he was one of the five B-team players called up to train with the main squad for the remainder of the campaign after the COVID-19 pandemic.

 Mahmoud made his first team – and La Liga – debut on 27 June 2020, starting in a 1–2 loss at Atlético Madrid.
 On 18 August of the following year, moved on loan to Croatian club NK Istra 1961, for one year.

+On 8 September 2023, Mahmoud moved to Swiss Challenge League side AC Bellinzona on loan for the 2023–24 season.

+In September 2024, Mahmoud signed for Kuwait Premier League club Al-Arabi.